 Fire and blood!
 The best fantasy movies

-Showrunner Ryan J. Condal says that the series takes place approximately 200 years before the events of Game of Thrones during the reign of King Viserys I Targaryen, ultimately leading to the Targaryen civil war known as the Dance of the Dragons.
+Showrunner Ryan J Condal says that the series takes place approximately 200 years before the events of Game of Thrones during the reign of King Viserys I Targaryen, ultimately leading to the Targaryen civil war known as the Dance of the Dragons.

 This war saw the big houses of Westeros, such as the Lannisters and Starks, pitted against each other, which subsequently led to the eventual end of the Targaryen’s rule over the Seven Kingdoms.

-According to the official description for the show, “the prequel series finds the Targaryen dynasty at the absolute apex of its power, with more than 15 dragons under their yoke.
+According to the official description for the show: “the prequel series finds the Targaryen dynasty at the absolute apex of its power, with more than 15 dragons under their yoke.
 Most empires – real and imagined – crumble from such heights.
 In the case of the Targaryens, their slow fall begins almost 193 years before the events of Game of Thrones, when King Viserys Targaryen breaks with a century of tradition by naming his daughter Rhaenyra heir to the Iron Throne.
 But when Viserys later fathers a son, the court is shocked when Rhaenyra retains her status as his heir, and seeds of division sow friction across the realm.”

-Condal spoke on the Fansided podcast to comment on how House of the Dragon will differ from the Game of Thrones we’ve already experienced, “We’re really trying to approach this show, and honour all of the things that were great about the original, while not just doing a cover of the song you’ve heard before.
+Condal spoke on the Fansided podcast to comment on how House of the Dragon will differ from the Game of Thrones we’ve already experienced: “We’re really trying to approach this show, and honour all of the things that were great about the original, while not just doing a cover of the song you’ve heard before.
 It’s trying to be original without completely trying to break the box.”

 Magic and dragons?
-Best science fiction movies
+Best adventure movies

 Ryan J Condal is joined by fellow showrunner and co-creator, Miguel Sapochnik, who actually directed six episodes of Game of Thrones, two of which were the famed episodes, ‘Battle of the Bastards’ and ‘The Long Night’.
 So, it seems we can expect a lot more epic fighting, drama, and suspense.